btbytes/reloadpy/notes.markdown

    - once code is in stdlib.. it is dead.

 ## IronPython tooling support by Dave Fugate

+Attending the Ironpython talk, because looking over the fence is good ;)

   * jumps right into ironpython innards... hmm..
 This is not a <> (one star) level talk.
   * pydev support ironpython.